Orange County, Vermont: Legislators

+Towns in Orange County are represented in four Vermont Senate Districts.
 The Orange Senate district includes most of Orange County.
 It is represented in the Vermont Senate by Mark A. MacDonald (D).

-The Washington Senate district includes the Towns of Braintree and Orange, both in Orange County, as well as all of Washington County and the Town of Stowe Lamoille County.
+The Washington Senate district includes the Towns of Braintree and Orange, both in Orange County, as well as all of Washington County and the Town of Stowe in Lamoille County.
 It is represented in the Vermont Senate by Ann Cummings (D), Andrew Perchlik (D), and Anne Watson (D).

 The Windsor Senate district includes the Town of Thetford, in Orange County, as well as most of Windsor County.
 It is represented in the Vermont Senate by Alison Clarkson (D), Dick McCormack (D), and Rebecca White (D).

 The Caledonia Senate district includes the Town of Newbury, in Orange County, as well as most of Caledonia County.
 It is represented in the Vermont Senate by Jane Kitchel (D).

 Politics

 In 1828, Orange County was won by National Republican Party candidate John Quincy Adams.

 In 1832, the county was won by Anti-Masonic Party candidate William Wirt.

 From William Henry Harrison in 1836 to Winfield Scott in 1852, the county would vote the Whig Party candidates.

 From John C. Frémont in 1856 to Richard Nixon in 1960 (barring 1912, where the county was won by Progressive Party candidate and former president Theodore Roosevelt), the Republican Party would have a 104-year winning streak in the county.

 In 1964, the county was won by Democratic Party incumbent President Lyndon B. Johnson, who became not only the first Democratic presidential candidate to win Orange County, but the first to win the state of Vermont entirely.

 Following the Democrats victory in 1964, the county went back to voting for Republican candidates for another 20 year winning streak starting with Richard Nixon in 1968 and ending with George H. W. Bush in 1988.

 The county would be won by Bill Clinton in both the 1992 and 1996 presidential elections.

 George W. Bush would win Orange County in 2000 and would be the last time a Republican presidential candidate would carry the county.

-John Kerry won the county in 2004 and has been won by Democratic candidates ever since.
+John Kerry won the county in 2004, and Orange County has been won by the Democratic candidates in presidential elections since then.